Sunday, May 07, 2006

 Kayoe or Canak?

 No strongback was needed; all parts fit together as cut.
 A friend had recently built a Windmill sailboat.
 He was impressed as I simply put the pieces together.
 I had used a parallel projection, so all bevels were constant angles which were easy to precut.
-Consequently, I was able to get tight joints and use resorcinol glue successfully.
+Thus, I was able to get tight joints and use resorcinol glue successfully.
 As an experiment, I built a pair of leeboards, attached a push-pole rudder, and used a closet pole mast and nylon tarp for a sprit sail rig.
 With this I was able to maneuver up and down the lake but sailing rigs don't get much cruder than this.

-2 Comments:
+2 comments:

-At 7:35 AM, Blogger deltafour1212 said...
+deltafour1212 said...

 Love it!
 My question is how well did it sail using that sail rig?

-At 9:05 PM, Blogger Wayne said...
+Wayne said...

 Terrible.
 The material was nylon which stretched easily.
 There was no design to the sail; just a piece of cheap nylon and some closet pole for a mast and sprit boom.
 But I was still able to navigate my way from one end of the lake to the other and back.
 It was purely an experiment.
 When I built a boat in Panama, I ordered real sail cloth and created a much more effective sprit sail.